 Owls are majestic and beautiful creatures that many people find fascinating.
 However, if you have small pets or keep chickens or other vulnerable farm critters, owls can be a threat to your animals.
 While you may understand that owls are a needed animal in nature’s life cycle, you may not want them around your property.

 This does not mean that you just have to allow the owl to pick off your beloved pets one at a time.
 There are many things you can do to protect your critters and make your property as unappealing as possible for owls.
+Use these tips and learn how to keep owls away.

 How to Keep Owls Away